CyberSys/Stoner/README.md

 as used in the ORGM discord/irc bot.
 This example uses several 'dogma programs' (located in the programs directory):

-* discord - a discord bot component, using disco-py
+* discord - a discord bot component, using disco-py.
+Capable of loading plugins (see plugin_discord)

-* irc - a minimal irc client, using irclite
+* irc - a minimal irc client, using irclite.
+Capable of loading plugins (see plugin_irc)

-* pz - a component that uses pyZomboid to load and execute Project Zomboid's lua files
+* pz - a component that uses pyZomboid to load and execute Project Zomboid's lua files Plugins are not used by this component.

-* wsgi - a minimal wsgi web server, capable of serving dynamic or static files
+* wsgi - a minimal wsgi web server, capable of serving dynamic or static files Capable of loading plugins (see plugin_wsgi)

 Requirements: